ESPN Layoffs Will Affect Familiar On-Air Talent

 Against this backdrop, in 2017 alone, the network is on the hook for $7 billion in broadcast programming rights fees to the NFL, NBA, MLB, and various college leagues.
 The NFL used to print money, but ratings were even down this year for the league substantially across the board, including NFL Monday Night Football on ESPN.

-In a statement, ESPN said, in part, that “we are in a continuous process of adapting to change and improving what we do.
-Inevitably that has consequences for how we utilize our talent,” CNN reported in a story about the impending layoffs.
+According to CNN, in a statement, ESPN said, in part, that “we are in a continuous process of adapting to change and improving what we do.
+Inevitably that has consequences for how we utilize our talent.”

 It’s unclear if Disney will be willing to subsidize ESPN moving forward as the red ink on the balance sheet grows.